 Teflon - a waxy material used to coat cooking utensils to prevent food sticking to the surface

-A text-only version of the 1992 magazine article, and a Press Release about the recycled schoolwear are both available to download as PDFs below.
+A text-only version of the 1992 magazine article, and a Press Release about the recycled schoolwear are both available to download as PDFs in the Resources section.